dr0i/copy-from-mac-time-machine/README.md

 sudo ./copy-from-time-machine.sh $source $target
 ```

-where `$source` is the mounted Time Machine Volume and the proper directory (e.g. could be "Latest") and `$target` is the directory where you want to have the files copied to.
+where `$source` is the mount point (i.e. not e.g. `/dev/sdb2`) of the Time Machine Volume and the proper directory (e.g. could be "Latest") and `$target` is the directory where you want to have the files copied to.

 As a third argument the path of `.HFS+ Private Directory Data\r` could be given, if it wasn't detected by the script.